nilsmango/project7III/content/tap/manual/_index.md

 #### MIDI Grid
 Play notes with the MIDI grid.
 You have the option of choosing from different scales, velocity modes, mood wheel, grids etc. via the side panel button in the [Footer Bar](#footer-bar).

+#### Step Sequencer
+Add notes by tapping and move them by dragging.
+Dragging slowly enables non-quantized fine movement.
+Change octaves using the side panel.
+Use the green rectangle at the top of the step sequencer to move the loop and perform other useful actions.
+Drag horizontally to navigate through the pages of the step sequencer.
+Drag the small rectangle at the end of a note to adjust its length.

 ### Clip View
 Show the clips.
 Use the [Tracks Bar](#tracks-bar) to navigate horizontally, use the clips for navigating vertically.
 Start and stop clips by tapping on a clip.
 If you tap on an empty clip slot Tap will take you to the [Device View](#device-view).
 Long-press on any clip slot to bring up a context menu.